whosonfirst/whosonfirst-www-iamhere/README.md

 #### file server

 This can be anything you want it to be.
 (It doesn't even have to set `CORS` headers.)
-We have written a small HTTP-based static webserver in the `Go` programming language called `wof-fileserver` that is part of the [go-whosonfirst-fileserver](https://github.com/whosonfirst/go-whosonfirst-fileserver) repository.  _You will need to download, install and configure it yourself but [it's not very hard](https://github.com/whosonfirst/go-whosonfirst-howto)._
+We have written a small HTTP-based static webserver in the `Go` programming language called `wof-fileserver` that is part of the [go-whosonfirst-fileserver](https://github.com/whosonfirst/go-whosonfirst-fileserver) repository.
+Pre-compiled binary versions of `wof-fileservers` are available for three operating systems (OS X, Linux and Windows) in the `bin` directory.

 ```
 $> ./bin/osx/wof-fileserver -port 8001 -path /usr/local/mapzen/whosonfirst-www-iamhere/www/